alwalxed/arabic-count-format/README.md

 # Arabic Count Formatter

-A utility that pluralizes Arabic nouns correctly based on numeric count, handling singular, dual, plural, and special cases such as 0, 2, and 11+
+A minimal, zero-dependency utility for pluralizing Arabic nouns across singular, dual, and plural forms, including 0 and 11+ counts.

 ## Features

-- Returns correct Arabic noun forms for any numeric count
+- Provides the correct Arabic noun forms for any numeric count.
-- Supports singular, dual, plural, and special rules for 0, 2, 11+
+- Supports singular, dual, plural, and specific rules for counts of 0, 2, and 11 or more.
-- Handles Arabic number formatting and locale (ar-SA, en-US)
+- Handles Arabic number formatting and locale settings (ar-SA, en-US).
-- Optionally always show the number for counts 1 and 2
+- Optionally displays the number for counts of 1 and 2.
-- Lightweight, zero dependencies
+- Lightweight and requires no dependencies.

 ## Installation